Continental Purple Willow Cutting

 Continental Purple Willow (Salix daphnoides 'Continental Purple') Cutting

-Ornamental with purple to near black rods.
+Ornamental with purple to near black rods with a white bloom present on the stems.
 Has prolific catkins in the spring.

 Information about planting willow cuttings...